Frederick the Great: Administrative modernisation

 In his earliest published work, the Anti-Machiavel, and his later Testament politique (Political Testament), Frederick wrote that the sovereign was the first servant of the state.

-Acting in this role, Frederick helped transform Prussia from a European backwater to an economically strong and politically reformed state.
+Frederick helped transform Prussia from a European backwater to an economically strong and politically reformed state.
 He protected his industries with high tariffs and minimal restrictions on domestic trade.
-He increased the freedom of speech in press and literature, abolished most uses of judicial torture, and reduced the number of crimes that could be punished by the death sentence.
-Working with his Grand Chancellor Samuel von Cocceji, he reformed the judicial system and made it more efficient, and he moved the courts toward greater legal equality of all citizens by removing special courts for special social classes.
+He increased the freedom of speech in press and literature, abolished most uses of judicial torture, and limited which crimes could be punished by death.
+Working with his Grand Chancellor Samuel von Cocceji, he reformed the judicial system and made it more efficient.
+He also moved the courts toward greater legal equality of all citizens by removing special courts for special social classes.
 The reform was completed after Frederick's death, resulting in the Prussian Law Code of 1794, which balanced absolutism with human rights and corporate privilege with equality before the law.
 Reception to the law code was mixed as it was often viewed as contradictory.

 Frederick strove to put Prussia's fiscal system in order.
-In January 1750, Johann Philipp Graumann was appointed as Frederick's confidential adviser on finance, military affairs, and royal possessions, as well as the Director-General of all mint facilities.
+In January 1750, Johann Philipp Graumann was appointed as Frederick's confidential adviser on finance, military affairs, and royal possessions, and the Director-General of all mint facilities.
 Graumann's currency reform slightly lowered the silver content of Prussian thaler from 1/12 Cologne mark of silver to 1/14, which brought the metal content of the thaler into alignment with its face value, and it standardised the Prussian coinage system.
 As a result, Prussian coins, which had been leaving the country nearly as fast as they were minted, remained in circulation in Prussia.
-In addition, Frederick estimated that he earned about one million thalers in profits on the seignorage.
+Frederick estimated that he earned about one million thalers in profits on the seignorage.
 The coin eventually became universally accepted beyond Prussia and helped increase industry and trade.
 A gold coin, the Friedrich d'or, was also minted to oust the Dutch ducat from the Baltic trade.
 However, the fixed ratio between gold and silver led to the gold coins being perceived as more valuable, which caused them to leave circulation in Prussia.
-Being unable to meet Frederick's expectations for profit, Graumann was removed in 1754.
+Unable to meet Frederick's expectations for profit, Graumann was removed in 1754.